serverless/blog/posts/2017-09-14-serverless-v1.22.0.md

 ### New `aws-kotlin-jvm-maven` service template

-[Kotlin](https://kotlinlang.org/) is a new programming language which gained traction when Google announced the partnership for their Android project.
+[Kotlin](https://kotlinlang.org/) is a new programming language which gained significant traction when Google announced the partnership for their Android project.

 Since Kotlin can run on different platforms such as the JVM it's theoretically possible to run it on AWS Lambda as well.

-Serverless v1.22 ships with the new `aws-kotlin-jvm-maven` template which makes it possible to create Kotlin based Serverless services!
+Serverless v1.22 ships with the new `aws-kotlin-jvm-maven` template which makes it possible to create Kotlin-based Serverless services!

 Creating a new Kotlin service is as easy as: